 See also Dr. Hollisa Alewine’s The Creation Gospel Workbook 3: The Spirit-Filled Family, p.
 39

 These transliterations are pronounced eesh and eesh-shah.
-There is NO short English “i” sound in Hebrew.
-Every time you see an “i” in a Hebrew transliteration, it is marking the long double “e” (ee) sound.
+There is no short English “i” sound in Hebrew.
+Every time you see an “i” in a Hebrew transliteration, it is marking the long double “e” (ee) sound, unless it falls at the end of a word.
 For example, Elohim (God) does not sound like the English word “him” at the end.
-It sounds like “heem”.
-If you hear someone making a short “i” sound in a Hebrew word, it is incorrect. 🙂 As my Hebrew teacher taught me, Hebrew uses strong pure vowels.
+It sounds like “heem.”
+As my Hebrew teacher taught me, Hebrew uses strong, pure vowels.
 I guess she was implying that English is impure, lol.

 For example, see Psalm 77:11. ( Strong’s H3050) Many translations simply translate the poetic name Yah with LORD as they do for the Most Holy Name YHWH.
 You can search online Bibles to see the poetic version for yourself.